LOGIN

 Linda’s love of Art Deco design was the starting point for many of the home’s defining features.
 Having lived in an Art Deco-style apartment in her 20s, she had always been drawn to soft, sweeping lines, and wanted to bring that feeling into their new home in a fresh, modern way.

 From the street, the curved white façade sets the tone.
 It softens the home’s crisp geometry and offers a subtle hint of the detail within.
-The exterior combines Nuwall Aluminium cladding with Specialised Caviteclad Thermashall Plaster, finished with a painted brick feature wall at the entrance – a no-maintenance solution ideal for the coastal setting.
+The exterior combines Nuwall Aluminium cladding with Specialised Caviteclad Thermashall Plaster, finished with a painted brick feature wall at the entrance – a low-maintenance solution ideal for the coastal setting.

 Inside, that sense of movement continues.
 The staircase wraps around a dark timber wall, creating a sculptural feature in the centre of the home.